Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 How the gateway works

 A single hermes gateway process handles all connected platforms simultaneously.
-You run it once and it listens on all configured channels.
-The gateway delivers messages to the agent, runs the inference loop, and sends responses back to the originating platform.
+You run it once and it listens on all configured channels — delivering messages to the agent, running the inference loop, and sending responses back to the originating platform.

 Security is opt-in per platform.
-Every platform has an ALLOWED_USERS environment variable that acts as a whitelist.
+Every platform has an ALLOWED_USERS environment variable that acts as an allowlist.
 Without it, the gateway accepts messages from anyone who finds your bot.
-That's a serious problem for an agent with shell access.
+That is a serious problem for an agent with shell access.
 Set allowlists before exposing any gateway publicly.

 The alternative to manual allowlists is DM pairing codes: unknown users message your bot and receive a one-time pairing code that expires after one hour.
 You approve it with hermes pairing approve <platform> <code>.
-This is more scalable than maintaining allowlists for multiple users.
+More scalable than maintaining a static list if you have multiple users.

 Telegram